Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Results -- Unsupervised analysis

-On the Robotiq 2F85 gripper and the objects set, Fig.~\ref{subfig:PCA_objects_2F85}, the first PC is dominated by the compression velocity, with the two slow speeds grouped together.
+On the \textit{objects set} (Fig.~\ref{subfig:PCA_objects_2F85}), the first PC is dominated by the compression velocity, with the two slow speeds grouped together.
 The second PC is then taken up by the object characteristics, dominated by their stiffness.
-On the foams dataset, Figs.~\ref{subfig:PCA_foams_2F85}, the velocity dominates forming the principal clusters.
+On the \textit{foams set}, Fig.~\ref{subfig:PCA_foams_2F85}, the velocity dominates forming the principal clusters.
 Note also that the slower speeds better separate the foams.